 I am from Brazil, and I don’t see my nationality as being a liability here.
 On the contrary, Frankfurt is a very international city, so employers do value the fact that you speak different languages.
 On that note, however, if there is one piece of advice I can give you, here it is: learn German!
 Make it one of your priorities to become as fluent as you can.
 Many employees will require fluent English AND German.
 My German is not perfect, but it’s good enough to get by.
 Frankfurt School also offers German classes for students with different levels of fluency.
 So I’d advise you to take advantage of that.

-I know this is not an exhaustive list of questions, but since I know you will not read my blogposts if they are too long, so I will end it here.
-I hope I’ve been able to answer your main questions- enjoy your time at Frankfurt School!
+I know this is not an exhaustive list of questions, but since I know you will not read my blogposts if they are too long, I will end it here.
+However, if you have any questions about the program and you need an honest unbiased opinion, please don’t hesitate to drop me an e-mail at email@example.com.
+I hope to see you around soon!